 What is it

 Turns out that Galileo was right and Aristotle was wrong: in a vacuum, a feather and a bowling ball will fall from a tall building at exactly the same speed.
 This is not to say that Aristotle wasn’t a brilliant thinker; empirical evidence shows he just had a wrong intuition.
 Even the most powerful intuitions we have can be misleading.
 Why is it, then, that many philosophers treat them as crucial when arguing for a conclusion?
 Can intuitions lead us to important truths about the world, or do they merely teach us about ourselves?
-John and Ken trust their instincts with Alvin Goldman from Rutgers University, author of Knowledge in a Social World.
+John and Ken trust their instincts with Alvin Goldman from Rutgers University, author of Pathways to Knowledge: Private and Public.

 After getting clear on what type of intuitions are at issue, John and Ken begin by questioning whether using intuitions is a good practice for philosophy.
 Philosophers often craft thought experiments and use the intuitions they produce as evidence in their work.
 The pair both cast doubt on the strength of these intuitions as evidence, though Ken points out that intuitions are very useful to make clear our beliefs to ourselves.